Last updated on 11 January 2022

 Hubspot is a third-party data processor and is used to manage the live chat on our website.

-If you start a conversation with the live chat on the District 34 website your provided information will remain within the Hubspot database until you specifically request removal.
+If you started a conversation with the live chat on the District 34 website up until 10 January 2022 your provided information remains within the Hubspot database until you specifically request removal.
+You can request that we edit or remove any information from our Hubspot database at any time by emailing us at email@example.com.

 Should you wish to remove your data from the Community you can at any time by following this guidance from Mighty Networks Delete or Deactivate Your Account and you can also ask us to permanently delete your data from ActiveCampaign at any time too.